baldurbjarnason/this-is-not-a-book/What_do_books_do/Hybridity.md

 -   *action* (the story should contain one main action, with few (if any) subplots)
 -   *time* (the story takes place over no more than 24 hours)
--   *location* (the story covers one physical space - no compression of geography)
+-   *location* (the story covers one physical space—no compression of geography)

 is at work in the film, and absent from the novel.
 Tarkovsky is making